-The Exploitation Plan for ECOSIM is based on the following steps as described in the Project Programme:
+The Exploitation Plan for ECOSIM is based on the following steps.

-Supply-side exploitation: This should identify the market segment(s) where exploitation is to be directed and the mechanisms by which this market will be penetrated.
-This will be linked to project phases.
+Supply-side exploitation: To identify the market segment(s) where exploitation is to be directed and the mechanisms by which this market will be penetrated.
+This has been linked to project phases.

-Demand-side exploitation: Within their specification of requirements, user organisations should be able to identify key capabilities, results and associated environmental impacts and costs savings that the ECOSIM system should be able to provide in order for them to justify its continued use and sponsoring of further development.
-Quantitative data will be provided where possible (eg ECOSIM platform and software costs).
+Demand-side exploitation: Within their specification of requirements, user organisations did identify key capabilities, results and associated environmental impacts and costs savings that the ECOSIM system provides in order for them to justify its continued use and sponsoring of further development.
+Quantitative data have been provided where possible (eg ECOSIM platform and software costs).

-These factors will be integrated into a coherent plan which should serve the needs of all project participants.
-The plan will be up-dated after the first year and on conclusion of the project.
+These factors have been integrated into a coherent plan to serve the needs of all project participants.
+The plan has been up-dated after the first year and on conclusion of the project.
 The results of exploitation activities will be presented with overall project reports.

 C.2 Do you foresee moving to an implementation phase of the project, perhaps in some other EU action?

-As part of the on-site Validation activities in the three cities Athens, Berlin, and Gdansk, the Demonstrator will be in day-to-day operation at representative end user institutions.
-Based on the results of Validation and Evaluation, this may be extended into a regular implementation phase
+As part of the on-site Validation activities in the three cities Athens, Berlin, and Gdansk, the Demonstrator is now in day-to-day operation at representative end user institutions.
+Based on the results of Validation and Evaluation, this may be extended into a regular implementation phase.

 C.3 Development and/or enhancement of services.